 Breaking news—France is a good place to stock up on cosmetics and skincare products.
 I like the basic and cheap Crème fraîche from Nuxe, the Crème hydratante ultra-confort from Rogé Cavaillès, Linéance’s body scrub, Nuxe’s Rêve de miel cleanser and fancy soap bars from Briochin and Roger&Gallet.
 Each of these products is between €5 and €10, although I did splurge on Nuxe’s masque-crème clarifiant.
 I also bought a couple of Klorane shampoo bottles—I buy fancy shampoo because I absolutely hate most North American brands like Head & Shoulders.

 I collected my second most important stash at the pharmacie.
 French love pharmacies—it’s that magical place where you walk in sick and tired and leave happy and cured.
-Note that French are also addicted to antidepressants, tranquilizers and mood-altering prescription drugs, but that’s another story.
+Note that the French are also addicted to antidepressants, tranquillizers and mood-altering prescription drugs, but that’s another story.

 I can easily spend an hour in a decent-size French pharmacy.
 I usually stop by for paracetamol, and twenty minutes later, I’m somehow convinced I need a bunch of remedies for issues I didn’t even suspect I had.
 Do not go to a French pharmacy if you’re a hypochondriac, although I’m sure you’ll find a drug for that too.